-When my boyfriend and I arrived in Paris on our train from Zurich, I could feel that everything was different.
-There is such an aura about the city that it’s hard to describe, you really have to be there to experience it but I’ll try to explain it anyway.
-It has so much promise, so much hope, so many ideals paired with such beauty that if it were a woman, Paris would be the one that you could never really have, even if you spent a life time chasing.
-The air.
-When I breathed in the chilled November, it washed my lungs with its own brand of freshness, something sentimental with the faint scent of cigarettes.
+When my boyfriend and I arrived in Paris on our train from Zurich, I could feel that something was different.
+There is such an aura about the city that it’s hard to describe, you really have to be there to experience it but for those of you who haven’t been – I’ll try to explain.
+Call it a construct but Paris has so much promise, so much hope and this comes with the many ideals generated from philosophers, writers, monarchs, politicians and romantics throughout its history.
+And the air – when I breathed in the chilled November, it washed my lungs with its own brand of something sentimental with a faint touch of cigarettes.

-We found a taxi quite easily, although it was a bit chaotic as there was a herd of them without the familiar all black or all yellow symbolism that most of us are used to.
-With our luggage loaded into the boot of the car, we sped off to our hotel down the sweeping boulevards, littered with cafes, florists, gloomy side streets that spidered off into the distance.
-But the romance really stops here.
+We found a taxi quite easily to get to our hotel, although it was a bit chaotic as there was a herd of them without the familiar all black or all yellow symbolism of London or New York that most of us are used to.
+With our luggage loaded into the boot of the car, we sped off to our temporary residence, down the sweeping boulevards littered with cafes, florists and gloomy side streets that spidered off into the distance.
+But the dreaminess really stops here.
 The evening that we arrived was the night of the Paris attacks.